ramonqu7/wireless-data-transmission/wiki/end-effector-computing.md

 ![mount step 1]()

-1. Connect the enclosure body [#3.1] and the end effector cuff connector [#3.4] with 2 Screws [#]
+1. Connect the enclosure body [#3.1] and the end-effector cuff connector [#3.4] with 2 Screws [#]

 ![mount step 2]()

-2. Unscrew the Kinova Mico last joint's three screws, which are the three screws shoing in the image.
+2. Unscrew the Kinova Jaco's last joint's three screws, which are the three screws shoing in the image.

 ![mount step 3]()

-3. Direct securely screw the assembled parts(enclosure body + cuff connector) to the arm with screw [#]
+3. Directly secure the assembled parts (enclosure body + cuff connector) to the arm with screw [#]

 <a id="org6f79684"></a>